NorthernL1ghts/AlyCompilerOld/Docs/BUG_FIXES.md

 ## Parsing Context

-- Explored how the parser could parse **within and into a given parsing context.**
+- Explored how the parser could parse **within and into a given parsing context**.
-- Implemented a **parsing context** managing multiple environments:
+- Implemented a **parsing context** to manage multiple environments:
   - **Type & Variable Definitions** → Ensures symbols are properly defined and typed.
   - **Operator Environment** → Maps operators to their respective functions.